Ultrasound Matrix Imaging-Part I: The focused reflection matrix, the F-factor and the role of multiple scattering: Discussion

 \section{Discussion}

-\al{The study presented here -- \textit{in-vivo} \al{UMI} of a human calf -- provides new insights into the construction of the FR matrix and the focusing criterion.
-Our results are representative of \textit{in-vivo} ultrasound imaging \la{in which} the medium under investigation is composed \la{of} different kind\la{s} of tissues\la{, which can themselves be heterogeneous}.
-As the medium is composed of a mix of unresolved scatterers and specular reflectors, the scattering of ultrasound varies considerable in space, ranging from areas of strong to weak scattering.
-A direct and important application of this work would thus be to aid aberration correction by employing the parameter $F$ as a virtual guide star for adaptive focusing techniques.
-Currently, in the literature in this area, this role is performed by the coherence factor $C$~\cite{montaldo2011time,lediju2011short,dahl2017coherence}. }
+The study presented here provides new insights into the construction of the FR matrix and a refined definition of the focusing criterion \revv{and multiple scattering rate}.
+Our results are representative of \textit{in-vivo} ultrasound imaging \la{in which} the medium under investigation\revv{, a human calf,} is composed \la{of} different kind\la{s} of tissues\la{, which can themselves be heterogeneous}.
+As the medium is composed of a mix of unresolved scatterers and specular reflectors, the scattering of ultrasound varies considerably in space, ranging from areas of strong to weak scattering. \revv{Moreover, ultrasound imaging of muscles is a relevant tool for monitoring neuro-muscular diseases~\cite{Wijntjes2020}.
+In that respect, a sharp quantification of aberrations and multiple scattering is crucial for mapping the speed-of-sound~\cite{Martiartu2022} and scattering anisotropy~\cite{Papadacci2014} in muscles.
+In shear wave elastography~\cite{Bercoff2004}, these phenomena can also have a detrimental impact on the inversion procedure that consists in extracting the muscle stiffness from ultrasound movies of shear wave propagation~\cite{Eby2013}.}